yaqwsx/KiKit/doc/present.md

 ### HtmlTemplate

-Expects an `index.html` file in the root of template.
-This is Handlerbars template which on render receives the following dictionary:
+Expects an `index.html` file in the root of the template.
+This is Handlerbars template which receives the following dictionary on render:

 ```
 "repo": self.repository,